Skip to content

 Only admins can create, rename, or delete areas.

-- Create: Location settings → Areas → Add Area.
-When creating an area, you can optionally select a parent area to nest it under an existing one.
+• Create: Location settings → Areas → Add Area.
+Select a parent to nest it under an existing area, or leave blank for top-level.

 Customizable Terminology